girlnotfound/PostTrack-Personnel/README.md

 - Set up the PostgreSQL database:

   - Enter 'psql -U postgres' to open the PostgreSQL command line interface.
 If prompted, input your password.
-  - To set up the database, type \i schema.sql and press Enter.
+  - To set up the database, type '\i schema.sql' and press Enter.
-  - Next, type \i seeds.sql and press Enter to insert the seed data.
+  - Next, type '\i seeds.sql' and press Enter to insert the seed data.
 Now your database is ready to use!

 - Remove '.EXAMPLE' from the .env.EXAMPLE file renaming it to .env